kailermai/tp/docs/DeveloperGuide.md

 application.
 * **Teaching Assistant (TA)**: A TA is an educational professional who supports a certified teacher in the classroom by helping to deliver lessons, provide individualised student support, and manage classroom tasks.
 * **Entry**: A student entity stored in TAHub.
-Each entry contains details related to the student, such as name, student number, phone number, email, telegram handle and tags.
+Each entry contains details related to the student, such as name, student number, phone number, email, telegram handle and optional tags.
 * **Record**: A quantifiable piece of information linked to a student within a class.
 Examples include participation score, attendance, and task submission history.
 * **Class**: A class refers to all student entries and their associated records in TAHub.